fdsCG/techio-java-template/markdowns/welcome.md

 # Welcome!

 This Java template helps you at starting smoothly with a very basic working example.
-This template is also available on [GitHub](), feedback and pull requests are very welcome, please don't hesitate to contribute to make it better.
+This template is also available on [GitHub](), pull requests are very welcome, please don't hesitate to contribute to make it better.

 If it is your first contribution then you probably should have a look at the [Getting Started](https://gettingstarted) document.

-# A Simple Java Programming Exercise
+# A Programming Exercise

 This example shows how a user interact with your content.
-Here the user's solution is validated against a test case.
+Here the user's solution is validated against a test case written in the project.
 Run it!

 @[Returns the sum of elements in an array of integers.]({"stubs": ["src/main/java/com/yourself/Sum.java"], "command": "com.yourself.SumTest#test"})